 Comedic actor Herbert Mundin is enjoyable as the comic relief Miggles — if you like that sort of thing: many find his character annoying.
 I think his run-ins with his mini-me add some needed burlesque to the film.
 Mundin was a fairly popular comedy player, and is perhaps best remembered for playing Much in Michael Curtiz’ blockbuster Robin Hood (1938) starring Errol Flynn.
 He also appeared in the sci-fi musical comedy It’s Great to be Alive (1933), which exists only as a seldom aired print at MoMa.

 Henry B. Walthall is solid as the scientist Robert Regent.
 Walthall was a hugely prolific character actor and bit-part player, appearing in over 300 films in his long career, rewarded with a star on the Hollywood Walk of Fame.
-His only other science fiction feature was Tod Browning’s The Devil-Doll (1936).
+His only other science fiction feature was Tod Browning’s The Devil-Doll (1936, review).